mrnorman/YAKL/README.md

 * Improve YAKL's CMake build system to be more generic

 ## Software Dependencies
-All of these are included as submodules in this repo:
 * For Nvidia GPUs, you'll need to clone [CUB](https://nvlabs.github.io/cub/)
 * For AMD GPUs, you'll need to clone:
   * [hipCUB](https://github.com/ROCmSoftwarePlatform/hipCUB)